Frangidha/PP5-Housing-issue/README.md

 ## Unfixed Bugs

 The app does not currently contain any unfixed bugs.
 The only thing It will run slowly on heroku because the plug size size is bigger then 300 mb.

+## Possible improvments

+Use of Neural network instead of ML model. unfortunately not enough data is present and a study to get intresting results secondly the archicture of the neural network should also be research way more.

 ## PEP8 Compliance Testing